These Are the Things Chip and Joanna Gaines Do in Every ‘Fixer Upper’ Episode

 Usually, the lineup of houses that Chip and Joanna choose includes at least one house that’s in obvious disrepair.
 Joanna often tells Chip in the car that she not-so-secretly hopes that the couple chooses this house, which is often the oldest and most interesting of the bunch.
 (They only sometimes do.)
 These houses are sometimes a bargain.
 But even better?
 They have plenty of original character and unique features that the Gaines’ can play up in the renovation.

-3. They decide to tear at least one wall out
+3. They decide to tear out at least 1 wall

 One of the first changes that Joanna recommends the moment they walk into a house is to tear at least one wall out.
 That’s always an integral part of the plan if they want to achieve the open-concept living room, dining room, and kitchen that shows up in every Fixer Upper house.
 So, you can expect that Joanna will identify at least a few walls that need to come down.
 (Bonus points if Chip discovers that one of them is a load-bearing wall later in the episode.)